-Third, firms that borrow through banks have lower leverage (37%) than firms with direct access to the capital markets (55%).15 This is again in line with empirical evidence, such as Faulkender and Wang (2006) who show that among firms with positive debt, those with bond market access have higher leverage (28.5%) than those without (20.5%).
+Third, firms that borrow through banks have lower leverage (37%) than firms with direct access to the capital markets (55%).19 This is again in line with empirical evidence, such as Faulkender and Wang (2006) who show that among firms with positive debt, those with bond market access have higher leverage (28.5%) than those without (20.5%).
+A firm borrowing through a bank bears some of that bank's capital structure costs and so borrows less.